 What should you do

-If you came to live in Spain in 2015 or if your circumstances or the value of your assets has changed then you will need to make the declaration any time between 1st January and 31st March 2016.
+If you came to live in Spain in and it is your first year as resident or if your circumstances or the value of your assets has changed then you will need to make the declaration any time between 1st January and 31st March of each current year.
 You should contact a fiscal representative in Spain who will put the process in motion.

 If you find yourself in the situation of not having declared but now recognise that you need to, then to comply with the law you must complete the 720 this year.
 There is a risk that you will receive a sizeable fine as a result if you don’t.